Fujifilm X-M5 Review

 These dials have a premium feel that will appeal to photographers familiar with Fujifilm's tactile controls.

-To help novice photographers, and for experience shooters when time is of the essence, the exposure mode dial has an ‘Auto’ setting.
-When this is secreted, the camera assesses the scene and selects the optimum settings for the conditions.
+To help novice photographers, and for experienced shooters in a hurry, the exposure mode dial has an ‘Auto’ setting.
+When this is selected, the camera assesses the scene and selects the optimum settings for the conditions.

 As I mentioned earlier, the X-M5 doesn’t have a viewfinder.
-This helps to keep the size and weight of the camera down, but it could be a deal-breaker for some potential users.
+This helps to keep the size, weight and price of the camera down, but, as confirmed by a poll in the SheClicks Facebook Group, this is a deal-breaker for many photographers.
 It means you must rely on the 3-inch 1.4-million-dot touch screen for framing and reviewing images and video.

 In an interesting move, Fujifilm has moved all the connection ports away from the left side of the camera so that cables don’t impede the movement of the flip-out screen.
 The charging port, headphone socket and micro HDMI are positioned on the right side, while the microphone port is beneath the hotshoe.
-Of course, this means that your grip will probably be compromised if you’re using any of those ports, but with the possible exception of the headphone socket, they are mostly to be used when the camera is on a tripod or in a cage.
+Of course, this means that your grip is compromised if you’re using any of those ports, but with the possible exception of the headphone socket, they are mostly to be used when the camera is on a tripod or gimbal or in a cage.

-I found a camera strap can get in the way of your view of the screen.
+When it's connected via the two strap lugs, I found a camera strap gets in the way of my view of the screen.
 I solved the issue by putting two Peak Design Anchor Loops on the X-M5’s right strap lug and attaching the Peak Design Slide Lite to them.
 This is made easier by the fact that the X-M5 has the bar-type strap lugs instead of small ones that require a split ring.

 Like the X-T50, the Film Simulation dial on the X-M5 has settings to access 8 pre-set Film Simulation modes: PROVIA/STANDARD, Velvia/VIVID, ASTIA/SOFT, CLASSIC CHROME, REALA ACE, CLASSIC Neg., NOSTALGIC Neg., ACROS.
 These are the most popular options according to Fujifilm's research.
 However, there are also three customisable options (FS1, FS2 and FS3), which can be set to activate your favourite Film Simulation mode if yours isn't one of the presets.
 In addition, there's a 'C' setting on the dial that enables the Film Simulation Mode to be set via the Main or Quick Menus.
 If the dial is turned to any other setting than C, the Film Simulation mode option is greyed out in the menu.